Summary: What goes on behind closed doors in Sark’s life.

 “I think it’s sweet.
 Although it’s a bit infuriating to make me come night after night and to be thinking about another woman,” Bella scolded him.

 “Sweet?”
 Julian replied, peeking over the covers and finally throwing them off.
 “What would you know about sweet?
 You don’t have a sweet bone in your body.”

 “But I will,” Bella said nastily, her hips sliding across the bed to pin him against the boxsprings.

 The affair went on for a year.
 It ended on the battlefield at Stonehenge.

-Bellatrix, sweating, tired, and bloody, stood besides Lucius and Julian, both visibly in the same state she was in, stared as their enemies took off on a bewitched broomstick given to them by Peter Pettigrew.
-They had fought nobly against this alliance, but had ultimately lost the Dark Lord in the process.
+Bellatrix, sweating, tired, and bloody, stood beside Lucius and Julian, both visibly in the same state she was in, stared as their enemies took off on a bewitched broomstick given to them by Peter Pettigrew.
+They had fought nobly against this alliance but had ultimately lost the Dark Lord in the process.
 Seeing Pettigrew betray them in this way, Lucius and Bella cursed him into oblivion, but he managed to hang on long enough to transform back into his Animagus form and scamper away.

 “He won’t last long,” Lucius snarled to Bella and Julian.
-“We’ll find you Peter!
+“We’ll find you, Peter!
 Wherever you are!”

 “What happens now?”
 Julian dared to ask, as they heaved and moved painfully around the stone structure in blind furies.

 “We try and find out what happened to the Dark Lord, son, that’s what.”